Free screening mammograms through BreastScreenNT

 If you have implants, it is recommended you also see your GP to have a breast examination as part of your annual health check.

-If you're taking or intend to take hormone replacement therapy
+If you're taking or intend to take menopausal hormone therapy (hormone replacement therapy)

-You should continue to have a mammogram every 2 years unless advised otherwise.
+You should continue to have a mammogram every year or 2 years unless advised otherwise.

-Before starting, your GP may ask you to get a mammogram with BreastScreenNT.
-Your results will be sent to your GP.
+Before starting therapy, your GP may ask you to get a mammogram with BreastScreenNT.
+Your results will be sent to you and your GP.

 Preparing for your mammogram